jjvanzon/Circular-Language-Spec/broader-view/from-spec/commands-broader-view/commands-and-classes-loosely-coupled.md

 A quite particular situation.
 But it might be solved by regarding situation as that a parameter without a class, might simply *have* *no* class.
 That may add the command to *any* object.
 This make *classless* stands for *arbitrariness* again.

 ![](images/Commands%20and%20Classes%20Loosely%20Coupled.009.png)

+### Loose Ideas

+`<< commands & classes loosely coupled >>`

+Commands,
+2009-03-13

+"Do you know, I don't even want those commands."
+I made that remark when I right-clicked on an item in some user interface.
+Circular might make many commands available on many many objects.
+But perhaps many times, I don't even want those commands.
+So I as the user want to be able to hide those.
+I might not want to see those.

+JJ